almet/notmyidea/content/dev/carto-forms.rst

 So… Let's get it real!
 ======================

 As you may have understood, this isn't a really complicated problem.
-I've started `an etherpad document <http://framapad.org/carto-forms>`_ and we've been chatting about that with `Mathieu`_ some times.
-I think we can come with an elegant solution without too much pain.
+We have been chatting about that with `Mathieu`_ sometimes about what we would need and how we could achieve this.

+We probably can come with an elegant solution without too much pain.
 Mathieu is used to work with GIS systems (which is really cool because I'm not at all) and knows his subject, so that's an opportunity to learn ;-)

-We will be at `Djangocong`_ on april 14 and 15 and we will probably have a brainstorming session and a sprint on this, so if you want to help us, or just to discuss, feel free to join!
+We will be at `Djangocong`_ on April 14 and 15 and will probably have a brainstorming session and a sprint on this, so if you are around and want to help us, or just to discuss, feel free to join!

 We don't know yet if we will be using django for this or something else.
 We have been thinking about couchdb, couchapps and geocouch but nothing is written in stone yet.
 Comments and propositions are welcome!

+Here is the etherpad document we worked on so far: http://framapad.org/carto-forms.
+Don't hesitate to add your thoughts and edit it, that's what it's made for!

 .. _Djangocong:  http://rencontres.django-fr.org
 .. _Mathieu: http://blog.mathieu-leplatre.info/